 Israel’s ambassador to Norway has been recalled by the foreign ministry (see Yediot article displayed below).
 Local Norwegian staff at the embassy and the ambassador’s household staff each accused him of exposing himself and other acts of harassment, an allegation he denies.
 Israeli media cannot report the name or country in which this diplomat served.
 But I can.

 He is Naim Araidi (Hebrew) an Israeli Druze poet and lecturer in literature at several Israeli colleges.
-Though he had no previous diplomatic or political experience, Foreign Minister Avigdor Lieberman chose him because, as a Druze he came from Israel’s Arab minority, yet endorsed the strong nationalist views of the Israeli Jewish far-right.
+Though he had no previous diplomatic or political experience, Foreign Minister Avigdor Lieberman chose him because, as a Druze he came from Israel’s Arab minority, yet endorsed the nationalist views of the Israeli Jewish mainstream.
 Israeli Druze pride themselves on being distinct from the Palestinian minority and even from the majority Muslim culture among Israeli Muslims.
-They serve willingly in the IDF and use such service as an entre into majority Jewish society.
+Many (though not all–there is a growing refusal to serve among young Druze) serve in the IDF, since a 1956 agreement between the State and communal leaders appointed by the State made service compulsory.
+Since such service often provides important social and professional networking opportunities, they may use it as an entre into majority Jewish society.

 Lieberman spoke publicly at the time of Araidi’s appointment about the reasons for it, noting he was sent to Norway because of its strong BDS “delegitimization” movement.
 The foreign minister felt that an Israeli minority would make an especially strong case against this tendency, since Norwegians have generally been quite supportive of the anti-apartheid movement in South Africa and other movements for ethnic justice.
 As such, an Israeli Druze could provide an especially effective rebuttal (Hebrew) to the pro-Palestinian movement popular in Europeans capitals.